protontypes/open-sustainable-technology/README.md

 - [Scaphandre](https://github.com/hubblo-org/scaphandre) - An open source software agent to track energy consumption of ICT services from the servers.
 - [CPU Energy Meter](https://github.com/sosy-lab/cpu-energy-meter) - A Linux tool that allows to monitor power consumption of Intel CPUs at fine time intervals.
 - [PowerAPI](https://github.com/powerapi-ng/powerapi) - A middleware toolkit for building software-defined power meters.
+- [argos](https://github.com/marmelab/argos) - A tool to measure consumption of a given Docker command and see its performance evolution.
+Argos is able to measure CPU, memory and network usage of Docker containers for a given command.
+By measuring resource consumption of dockerized E2E tests, Argos allows to compare the consumption of an app between its different versions.
+- [ecometer](https://gitlab.com/ecoconceptionweb/ecometer) - Loads websites, compute metrics (from network activity, loaded payloads and the web page), and uses them to assess the website's ecodesign maturity based on a list of best practices.
+- [patch-node](https://github.com/patch-technology/patch-node) - The road to global carbon-neutrality will be through programmatic compensation.
+- [co2.js](https://github.com/thegreenwebfoundation/co2.js) - A npm module for accessing the green web API, and estimating the carbon emissions from using digital services.
+- [nvidia-co2](https://github.com/kylemcdonald/nvidia-co2) - Adds gCO2eq emissions to nvidia-smi.

 ## Energy System Assessment